gavanderhoorn/rep/rep-xxxx.rst

 Any frame is acceptable as the parent of ``flange``, as long as the transform between that parent and ``flange`` is fixed (i.e.: not across a movable joint), and ``flange`` is located in the correct location and has the correct orientation.
 It is expected that in most cases ``flange`` will be a child of the last physical link of a robot's kinematic chain (ie: the 6th or 7th link for a standard industrial serial manipulator).

-Some vendor-specific names for the tool frame are *FLANGE* (KUKA), TODO: finish.

 ``flange`` shall not have any geometry associated with it.

 This frame shall also not be changed by users.